ibm-cloud-docs/secrets-manager/secret-rotate.md

 {: note}

 1. If you're [ordering a certificate](/docs/secrets-manager?topic=secrets-manager-user-credentials#user-credentials-ui), enable the rotation options.

-   1. To rotate the certificate automatically 31 days before it expires, switch the rotation toggle to **On**.
+   1. To rotate the certificate automatically, switch the rotation toggle to **On**.
-   2. To replace the certificate's private key with a new key on each rotation, switch the rekey toggle to **On**.

 Your certificate is automatically rotated 31 days before its expiration date.
-      {: note}
+   2. To request a new private key for the certificate on each rotation, switch the rekey toggle to **On**.
 2. If you're editing an existing public certificate, enable automatic rotation by updating its details.
    1. In the **Secrets** table, view a list of your existing Public certificates.
    2. In the row for the certificate that you want to edit, click the **Actions** menu ![Actions icon](../icons/actions-icon-vertical.svg) **> Edit details**.